JoseVte/laravel-analytics/README.md

 Then edit `analytics.php` in `config` to your needs.
 We do config merge in the service provider, so your local settings will stay the same.

+For laravel 10.x please use the 10.x release.

+	"require": {
+		"josrom/laravel-analytics": "~10.0"
+	}

 For laravel 9.x please use the 9.x release.